Janagamall/ppo-vc-ac2/README.md

 ## LLM Usage

-Claude (Anthropic) was used as a coding and writing assistant.
+Claude sonnet was used as a coding and writing assistant.
 It helped implement `train_multi_seed`, `plot_learning_curves`, environment seeding, the Acrobot-v1 experiment, and the Limitations section of the paper.
 All experimental results and technical decisions were produced and verified